-Whilst ‘Opening Worlds’ will begin at the end of year 2 at its full implementation, we will continue to offer a range of historical and geographical themes in Key Stage 1 to ready them for their Key Stage 2 learning through the use of Rising Stars.
-A copy of our curriculum overview for the year 2021-22 can be found in the humanities section of our website.
+Whilst ‘Opening Worlds’ will begin at the end of year 2 at its full implementation, we will continue to offer a range of historical and geographical themes in Key Stage 1 to ready them for their Key Stage 2 learning.
+More details, including curriculum overviews, can be found in the humanities section of our website.

 We will provide a curriculum which is ambitious in its scope; meeting and exceeding the demands of the National Curriculum in cultural, geographical and historical breadth.
-This will ensure that our pupils gain (over the four years), an in-depth knowledge of a diverse range of important concepts (such as empires, oppression, power struggles, migration and cultural experiences) by revisiting them through their learning within different geographical and historical contexts.
-This will lay solid foundations for the children’s understanding of both British history and Britain today.
+This will ensure that our pupils gain an in-depth knowledge of a diverse range of important concepts (such as empires, oppression, power struggles, migration and cultural experiences) by revisiting them through their learning within different geographical and historical contexts.
+This will lay solid foundations for the children’s understanding of both British history and life in Britain today.

 Meticulous in rigour, our curriculum will provide children with scholarship that is up-to-date and responsive to any changes in research, information and study that takes place in our modern society.
 This will help our children to make decisions about what is certain, what is conjecture and what is unknown about the world in which we live and its history.

 Our curriculum offer will be coherent so that intricate links are made within and across subjects.
 Finally, our units of learning and lessons will be carefully sequenced to give pupils the ability to make comparisons and critical judgements about what they have learned and link this to current events.

 In studying history as a discipline, pupils will: